annabelkrijgsman/Python-SuperPy-V2/REPORT.md

 [Preview table view](https://i.imgur.com/7kjDrP9.png)

-## The option to export data to a CSV file
+## The option to export data to a CSV and/or PDF file

-In the `show-inventory` command you have the option to only show the inventory in the commandline, as well as the option to export the data to a CSV file.
+In the `show-inventory` command you have the option to only show the inventory in the commandline, as well as the options to export the data to a CSV and/or PDF file.
 If this file already exists you will get a notification.
-If the file does not already exists a file called _export_inventory.csv_ will be created and the current inventory will be written to the file.
+If the file does not already exists a file called _export_inventory.csv_/_export_inventory.pdf_ will be created and the current inventory will be written to the file.

 ## Inventory functions